Bethany Platt: Departure (2020)

 On 2 May 2019, it was announced that Fallon had quit the soap after four years.
 Speaking of her departure, Fallon commented "It's hard to put into words how much this show means to me.
 I've made lifelong friends with some of the most talented and hardworking people in the industry, I've had some terrific and immensely important storylines and I've laughed with the best people everyday.
 I’m so thankful to Iain [MacLeod, producer] and everyone at Coronation Street, I owe everything to them and I will miss them greatly."
 On 16 January 2020, Fallon announced that she filmed her last on-screen appearance via Twitter.
 Fallon made her on-screen departure on 4 March 2020.

+Return (2023)

+In August 2023, it was announced that Fallon would return to the role of Bethany after Christmas and would film her first scene in the coming weeks.
+She returned on 31 December 2023.